AI MedTech Match Grand Challenge

 • This year should be spent developing a proof-of-concept for an external grant application

-The top scoring teams will pitch to the “Wolverine Den” panel, which will rate each project after the presentation.
-Two teams (one from each clinical area) will be awarded funding.
+The top scoring teams will pitch to the “Wolverine Den” panel, which rates each project after the presentation.

 • The Wolverine Den will discuss and rate projects after the presenters have left the Zoom